AidanShah/beautiful-jekyll/_posts/2022-03-10-CompetitivePokemon.md

 ![hist](https://github.com/AidanShah/beautiful-jekyll/blob/master/assets/img/pokehist.png?raw=true)

-The general number of pokemon is the same for halg of the generations, but there is a dip in generations 2,3,4, and 6.
+The general number of pokemon is the same for half of the generations, but there is a dip in generations 2,3,4, and 6.
+This means that are usage numbers hopefully will be more affected by the quality of pokemon rather than the quantity.

 **Analysis**